 Adjunct Assistant Professor of Environmental Health

-Dr. Makris utilizes methodology and techniques towards the improved understanding of orally-ingested carcinogenic contaminants on the etiology and mitigation of carcinogenic or non-carcinogenic effects (diabetes type II, adverse pregnancy outcomes).
-Towards this goal, Dr. Makris collaborates with Harvard faculty specializing in environmental epidemiology, risk assessment, and microbiology to address Water & Health issues in different areas of the world, most notably in Cyprus, Greece and Bangladesh.
+Dr. Makris utilizes methodology and techniques towards the improved understanding of human exposures to environmental contaminants associated with carcinogenic or non-carcinogenic effects (type II diabetes, thyroid anomalies, adverse pregnancy outcomes).
+Towards this goal, Dr. Makris collaborates with Harvard faculty specializing in environmental epidemiology and bioinformatics to address environmental health issues in different areas of the world, notably in Cyprus, Greece and Bangladesh.

-Under the auspices of the Cyprus University of Technology (CUT), Dr. Makris has recently started developing the Water and Health laboratory in the Cyprus International Institute for Environmental and Public Health.
-The ultimate goal of the Water & Health research program of Dr. Makris is to minimize the human health risk associated with chronic human oral ingestion of water contaminants.
-In specific, the main objectives of the Water & Health research program applies improved exposure assessment protocols for endocrine disruptors and disinfection by-products that refine the degree of association with their corresponding health outcomes.
+Under the auspices of the Cyprus University of Technology (CUT), Dr. Makris has started developing the Water and Health laboratory in the Cyprus International Institute for Environmental and Public Health.
+The ultimate goal of the Water & Health research program of Dr. Makris is to minimize the human health risk associated with chronic exposures to environmental chemicals.
+Towards this goal, the Water & Health research program applies improved exposure assessment protocols for endocrine disruptors and disinfection by-products that refine the degree of association with their corresponding health outcomes.